 So you’re about to become a site supervisor or manager?
 Or you’re looking to take the next step in your career?
 Perhaps your boss has told you to go on an SSSTS or an SMSTS course?
 How do you know which is best?
+Both courses are now available ONLINE Virtual Courses.

 Depending on what stage of your career you are currently at, some courses will be more applicable to you than others.
 In this blog update, we are going to have a look at two of our training courses – SMSTS and SSSTS.

-These are two major safety courses tailored for the construction industry, develope by CITB as part of the Site Safety Plus suite of courses.
+These are two major safety courses tailored for the construction industry, develop by CITB as part of the Site Safety Plus suite of courses.
 If you are working in the construction sector, these courses may be a good stepping stone into a supervisory or management role.
 Or perhaps to enhance your existing skills if you are already in these positions.

 So, let’s have a look at SMSTS vs SSSTS.